Print & Share This Recipe!

 5

-Layer the Dish: Spread a thin spaghetti sauce at the bottom of a baking dish.
-Arrange a layer of the baked eggplant slices over the sauce.
-Top with more sauce, a sprinkling of Parmesan, and slices of mozzarella.
-Repeat these layers until all your ingredients are used, ending with a layer of sauce and cheese
+Spread a thin layer of your tomato sauce on the bottom of a baking dish to prevent sticking and add flavor.
+Arrange a layer of baked eggplant slices over the sauce.
+Spoon more sauce on top, then sprinkle with grated Parmesan and add slices of fresh mozzarella.
+Repeat the layering process — eggplant, sauce, Parmesan, and mozzarella — until all your ingredients are used up.
+Finish with a final layer of sauce and plenty of cheese on top for a golden, bubbly finish.

 6